 √ HOME OWNERSHIP & EDUCATION: These two are among the best ways to lift families out of the cycles of poverty that often trap them.
 They commit to neighborhoods, staying 4x longer than the average.
 Their children are 25% more likely to finish high school, and an astonishing 116% more like to graduate from college.
 Helping these families results in better communities for EVERYONE.

 √ YOU CAN HELP BRING GENERATIONAL CHANGE to hundreds of people.
 Support Emmanuel House and Bryan House with your donations.
-(See the first website below.)
-Various support levels start at just $13 a month, which supports a family for one day.
+Various support levels start at just $20 a month, which supports a family for one day.
+Or invest in real estate with us.
+(Go to the Emmanuel House website for more information.)
 Volunteer to tutor, build, clean, and work on special projects like the Annual Emmanuel House/Bryan House Silent Auction.
 Spread the word about these organizations and Attend their fundraisers and other events.

 Churches, businesses, community organizations (like the Joseph Corporation, the Dunham Fund, Aurora Family Focus, World Relief, Quad Cities Urban League), and government at all levels (city, state, federal)—all must work together to create great communities.

 — Links below go live when material becomes available —

 WEBSITES, VIDEOS, ARTICLES, BOOK: